meta-star/pbp_analytics/libs/comparer/README.rst

 What are these?
 --------------
-These are the libraries for PBP to analytics information
+These are the libraries for PBP to analytics information of URL.

-How these works?
+How these work?
 ----------------
 The libraries will trigger after database checking.